shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Growl off, Lemilay.”
 Wryonin stared her in the face.
 “I’m going to do my best, and if that means I win in the end, so be it.”

-“So you think you can be a better chief than me?”
+“So, you think you can be a better chief than me?”
 Lemilay stood up.

 “Ha, I bet anyone could be a better chief than you.”
-Wryonin stood up, and met her face-to-face.
+Wryonin stood up and met her face-to-face.
 “Even *Ersatzica*.”

 Lemilay stared straight into his eyes.

 “Ok, I’m leaving now.
 Bye!”
 Ersatzica left.

 She went for a stroll along the cliff edge.
 She didn’t want to be a part of that skiff.
 Whenever those two fight, who knows what could happen?
-Ersatzica looked down into the forest below, spotting the staircase, the training clearing, the place where she had hid her wolf skin today, the outcropping where Fisher sat, and the waterfall.
+Ersatzica looked down into the forest below, spotting the staircase, the training clearing, the place where she had hidden her wolf skin today, the outcropping where Fisher sat, and the waterfall.

 Did it really matter who became chief?
 Chances were it wasn’t going to be her.
 She wouldn’t make a good chief anyway.
 She didn’t know how to make a plan of action, put it into action, or lead.
 She was good at other things, like working with heirlooms.
 Like the boots.
-Oh yeah the boots.
+Oh yeah, the boots.
 She still didn’t know how to modify them for wolves, but hopefully she would soon.
 That Fisher cat knows some things about heirlooms.
 Maybe he knows some things about this heirloom in particular?
 Tomorrow she would see.

 She got back to the barracks just as it was getting dark.
 Inside, Mudrich was rearranging the furniture.

-“Oh hey Muddy,” Ersie stopped in the doorway.
+“Oh, hey Muddy,” Ersie stopped in the doorway.
 “Where’s Lemilay and Wryonin?”

 “Oh, they’re out doing something or other.”
 She set the table down.
 “What do you think of the new arrangement?”